AkilSelot/BigData-Hadoop/README.md

 ## 💾 BigData-Hadoop
-Demonstrated experience with distributed storage and processing using the Hadoop framework.

 ### ✨ Features
 - **HDFS:** Experience managing and storing large-scale datasets.
 - **MapReduce:** Custom Python-based jobs for distributed data processing.